 - The very long and silky coat will cause welfare problems if it isn’t given the grooming time and care it needs.
 Hair will obscure the dogs’ vision and collect dirt and debris which in turn could cause skin problems.

-- Hip dysplasia: (abnormality of the hip joints causing pain and disability) breed mean score 11 (ideally parents should be lower)
+- Hip dysplasia: breed 5 year mean score 14.7 (ideally parents should be lower)

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.